FHOOEAIST/geofiles/README.md

 - Global translation information using the `t` header postfix symbol
 - Global rotation information using the `r` header postfix symbol
 - Arbitrary meta information using the `m` header postfix symbol (which can occur multiple times)
-  - Defined as blank-separated list of key/value pairs
+  - Defined as blank-separated list of key/value pairs like `key value`
-  - Values may be again a list of values that are separated with a whitespace
+  - Values may be again a list of values that are separated with a whitespace like `key value1 value2 value3`
   - Reserved keys:
     - `tu` for defining the translation unit (default is metres `m`)
     - `ru` for defining the rotation unit (default is degrees `deg`)